-The first year of marriage is considered the most difficult period for newlyweds.
+The first year of marriage is considered the most challenging period for newlyweds.
 At this stage, partners get used to each other.
-They learn how to live together, cope with each other’s imperfections, find solutions, and ways out of existing issues.
+They learn how to live together, cope with each other’s imperfections, and find solutions and ways out of existing issues.

-It’s obvious that conflicts and misunderstandings may occur.
+Conflicts and misunderstandings may occur.
 And they do occur quite frequently during the first year.
-This is natural for any couple.
-Each young family faces the crisis.
-Further family life will depend on how both sweethearts pass this period and whether they can move to a new level of relations.
-In this article, we will tell you about the main causes of conflicts during the first year of family life.
+It is natural for any couple.
+Each young family faces a crisis.
+Other family life will depend on how both sweethearts pass this period and whether they can move to a new level of relations.
+This article will tell you about the leading causes of conflicts during the first year of family life.

-The first year of marriage is the time when both partners get to know each other better and get used to each other’s habits, tastes, preferences.
+The first year of marriage is when both partners get to know each other better and get used to each other’s habits, tastes, and preferences.
 To some extent, a previous passion in the relationship is lost.
 Many couples can conclude that this is due to love fading.
 But it is not so.
-Newlyweds just move from passionate feelings to a calm, steady, warm relationship.
+Newlyweds move from passionate feelings to a calm, steady, warm relationship.

 In some cases, the crisis of the first year is complicated by the birth of a child.
 In this case, partners have to cope with the role of newlyweds and young parents at the same time.

 We often require paying more attention to ourselves.
-This is because a person unconsciously sees a parent in his/her partner; she/he expects warmth and care from him.
-But not always your spouse will agree with such a role and this is another reason for conflicts.
+It is because a person unconsciously sees a parent in their partner; they expect warmth and care from him.
+But not always will your spouse agree with such a role, which is another reason for conflicts.

-The financial side of family life also serves a frequent matter of discontent.
-If before a wedding, parents gave money to one or both partners, then it will be quite difficult for newlyweds to assume such responsibility as allocating a family budget.
+The financial side of family life also serves as a frequent matter of discontent.
+If, before a wedding, parents give money to one or both partners, then it will be pretty tricky for newlyweds to assume such responsibility as allocating a family budget.

-The distribution of powers is one more problem that may lead to quarrels.
+The distribution of powers is another problem that may lead to a quarrel.
 Partners have different temperaments and can’t decide who is the head of their family.

 How to avoid this crisis?
 There is no single remedy.
-The crisis is a way to solve existing problems together.
+The situation is a way to solve existing problems together.
 Such periods should temper your spirits and unite you even more.
-It is the crisis that is able to show the seriousness of your relationship and how you are able to overcome all difficulties together.
+The crisis can show the seriousness of your relationship and how you can overcome all difficulties together.
 Otherwise, this may lead to divorce.